saltstack/salt/doc/topics/cloud/troubleshooting.rst

 This section describes a set of instructions that are useful to a large number of situations, and are likely to solve most issues that arise.

-.. admonition:: Version Compatibility

-    One of the most common issues that Salt Cloud users run into is import errors.
-These are often caused by version compatibility issues with Salt.

-    Salt 0.16.x works with Salt Cloud 0.8.9 or greater.

-    Salt 0.17.x requires Salt Cloud 0.8.11.

-    Releases after 0.17.x (0.18 or greater) should not encounter issues as Salt Cloud has been merged into Salt itself.

 Debug Mode
 ----------
 Frequently, running Salt Cloud in debug mode will reveal information about a